 From the start of Lemonly, I made it a goal to create a company that people could be proud to be a part of.
-I wanted people to know Lemonly for two things — 1.
-Amazing visual storytelling and 2.
-A company environment and culture where people come first.
+I wanted people to know Lemonly for two things: 1) amazing visual storytelling, and 2) a company environment and culture where people come first.

-I wanted to be an example of a special company, particularly in our home of Sioux Falls, where there are fewer examples of these “new age” or Silicon Valley-type of companies.
+I wanted to be an example of a special company, particularly in our home of Sioux Falls, where there are fewer examples of these “new age” or Silicon Valley-type companies.
 I wanted to inspire other Sioux Falls entrepreneurs and businesses to build people-first companies.

 Everyone’s looking to know what everyone else is doing — as are we — so I figured I might as well post our current benefit list publicly.

-Lemonly benefits as of January 1, 2018
+Lemonly’s employee benefits as of January 1, 2020

 Vacations and paid holidays: Lemonly offers 3 weeks of paid vacation (15 days), 8 national holidays every year (we have a U.S. calendar as well as a Canadian calendar for our Vancouver friends), and 2 sick days for a total of 25 paid days off per year.
 Employees who’ve worked five years at Lemonly get to bump their PTO up to 20 vacation days.
-On top of this, we offer flexibility for folks who want to take extended trips (honeymoons, trips to Europe and Asia, time with family) by letting them either go into negative PTO and make it up, work extra time, or even take unpaid days.
+On top of this, we offer flexibility for folks who want to take extended trips (honeymoons, trips abroad, time with family) by letting them either go into negative PTO and make it up, work extra time, or even take unpaid days.

 - It gives folks something to look forward to.
 When you’re grinding it out in March and April, you can be excited knowing Summer Hours are just around the corner.

 Continuing education allowance: If folks want to take an online course, buy a book for the Lemonly library, or attend a conference, they simply need to ask.
 We want our employees to continue to learn and grow.
 We also have a Skillshare membership for employees to use as they wish and learn whatever they’d like.

 100% coverage of hardware/software: Lemonly will cover the total cost for hardware, software, or subscriptions team members need to do their jobs.
 Get the right tools, do the best work.

-Annual 3/2/1 charity donation: At the end of the year we set aside $6,000 to be donated to local charities.
+Annual 3/2/1 charity donation: At the end of the year, we set aside $6,000 to be donated to local charities.
 Each employee nominates a charity of their choice.
-The team votes for their favorite three, and based on those votes we make donations of $3,000, $2,000, and $1,000 to the top three.
+The team votes for their favorite three, and based on those votes, we make donations of $3,000, $2,000, and $1,000 to the top three.

-When employees donate money to a qualified charity, Lemonly will make a matching gift to that charity on their behalf (annual matching budget of $6,000).
+When employees donate money to a qualified charity, Lemonly will also make a matching gift to that charity on their behalf (annual matching budget of $6,000).
 Charities must be a registered 501c3.

-Bi-Monthly lunch and learn: Every other month, we bring in a local presenter, feature a Lemonly team member with an expertise, or visit a location to learn about a topic relevant to our team––ranging from mortgages and investing to making sushi and yoga basics.
+Bi-monthly lunch and learn: Every other month, we bring in a local presenter, feature a Lemonly team member with an expertise, or visit a location to learn about a topic relevant to our team, ranging from mortgages and investing to making sushi and yoga basics.
 Lemonly provides the lunch and the time to learn.
 So far, so good.